NEH Colloquium

 Art, History & National Rhetoric

-The 2023-24 colloquium looks back on the history of fascism in the twentieth century, with a particular focus on the way in which an aestheticized national imaginary was used as the guiding rhetoric of the Nazi party.
+The 2023-24 colloquium looked back on the history of fascism in the twentieth century, with a particular focus on the way in which an aestheticized national imaginary was used as the guiding rhetoric of the Nazi party.
 Click here to watch the events

 Learn more